The Top 10 Benefits of a Sauna

 Relaxation is only one of the many benefits of a sauna.
 Most people visit saunas in hotels or spas or communal saunas whilst on holiday.

-At Boutique Rooms, our guests have exclusive access to their own private sauna at our gorgeous rustic property, The Retreat, allowing you to make the most out of the benefits of a sauna every day you stay with us!
+At Boutique Lux, our guests have exclusive access to their own private sauna at our gorgeous rustic property, The Retreat, allowing you to make the most out of the benefits of a sauna every day you stay with us!

 But what are the various benefits of a sauna?
 You might be surprised to know that in addition to relaxation, there is a wide range of other advantages to sauna use, from medical improvements to even mental relief!